parthzile/Basic-Instructions/README.md

 # Basic-Instructions
-This repository contains basics commands for Git & GitHub
+This repository contains basics commands for all that I have learnt.